Minimum Wages In Miami, FL

 It is tough enough to try and survive by just earning a minimum wage.
-But trying to live when you earn less than minimum wage is even more difficult.
+But trying to live when you get paid less than minimum wage is even more difficult.
 Most minimum wage jobs are demanding and thankless.
 When an employer does not properly pay its workers at least a minimum wage for the time worked, the FairLaw Firm can help.

 The current federal minimum wage is set at $7.25 per hour for each hour worked.
 The Florida minimum wage has exceeded the federal minimum wage since June 1, 2011.
 The 2012 minimum wage was set at $7.79 per hour.
 The 2013 Florida minimum wage was set at $7.79 per hour.
 The 2014 Florida minimum wage was set at $7.93 per hour.
-The Florida minimum wage has since been set at $8.05 per hour since January 1, 2015 to December 31, 2016.
+The Florida minimum wage was set at $8.05 per hour from January 1, 2015 to December 31, 2016.
 The The Florida minimum wage was set at $8.10 per hour for all of calendar year 2017.
 The Florida minimum wage rose to $8.25 per hour for 2018.
 The Florida minimum wage rose to $8.46 per hour for 2019.
 The current Florida minimum wage for 2019 is $8.46 per hour.